 Workplace Law in the Future at UNLV Boyd School of Law

-We anticipate expanding our course offerings in workplace law within the next few years to include, among other courses, Worker's Compensation and ERISA.
+We have expanded our course offerings in workplace law over ther last few years to include Employee Benefits, Worker's Compensation and ADR in Employment Law.
 We also look forward to continuing to interact with other scholars, practitioners, and community members in conferences and other outreach programs.
 And, at the law school itself, we expect our faculty's teaching and scholarship to continue to have a positive impact on this ever-changing and locally and nationally important area of law.
+Please contact firstname.lastname@example.org and email@example.com for more information.